uuland/prototool/well-known-plugins.md

 This commit adds the type `settings.WellKnownPlugin` and adds the values for the Well-Known Plugins.
 These are referenced by alias, as opposed to our previous discussion of just overriding `gen.plugins.name`.
 The main idea here is that `name` is meant to reference either a built-in "plugin" such as `cpp` or `java`, or an installed plugin such as `protoc-gen-go`, however there are situations we want to handle, especially with gRPC, that do not map nicely to this concept.
-Going with the gRPc example, for many gRPC plugins, what you really want is a dummy name along with an overriden `path` value.
+Going with the gRPC example, for many gRPC plugins, what you really want is a dummy name along with an overriden `path` value.
 For Golang plugins, you want to add the flag `plugins=grpc`.
 What this comes down to is that it may be confusing to the user to override the `name` concept, and instead it would be nice to say
 "This is an alias for this set of default values," especially as `cpp, cpp-grpc` (most gRPC code generation requires two `*_out` calls)